mteu/typo3-monitoring/Documentation/index.md

 ## 🔍 Overview

-The TYPO3 Monitoring Extension allows external monitoring systems to check the health of your TYPO3 instance through a configurable HTTP endpoint.
+`EXT:monitoring` allows external monitoring systems to check the health of your TYPO3 instance through a configurable HTTP endpoint.
 The extension follows a provider-based architecture that makes it easy to extend with custom monitoring checks.